-The conquest of Africa was not only a physical process, it was also a re-definition of the African reality relative to the European world-view.
+The conquest of Africa was not only a physical process, it was also a re-definition of the African reality relative to the European worldview.
 Introducing paradigms from Europe which favored Europe; notions of identity based not on geography or ethnicity, but relative color.
-So even today terms such as “crimes against humanity”, “genocide”, “holocaust” used to articulate the African experience but made ineffective because they are still defined and controlled outside of African interest.
+So even today terms such as “crimes against humanity”, “genocide”, and “holocaust” used to articulate the African experience but are made ineffective because they are still defined and controlled outside of African interests.

-Right now a 60 year linguistic war is waged on forums and radios over if Israel “”occupied” or “controlled” the West Bank.
+Right now a 60-year linguistic war is waged on forums and radios over if Israel “occupied” or “controlled” the West Bank.
 You find prolix debates spanning thousands of pages just over these two words.
 Because language defines reality, as much as reality defines languages.
-Its high real estate, which makes huge differences for those who comprehend these matters.
+Its high real estate makes huge differences for those who comprehend these matters.
 So how could a term like “black” people not need a heavy debate?
-When so much is attached to that color based term?
+When so much is attached to that color-based term?
 Yet, for all the instances it is used, there is rarely any clarity of its meaning.